nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 * 2a.
 User adds a duplicate show.

     * 2a1.
-Trackermon shows an error message to user, indicating that there is a duplicate show in the list.
+Trackermon shows an error message to the user.

       Use case resumes at step 2.

 * 2b.
 User enters command with the wrong syntax.

     * 2b1.
-Trackermon shows an error message to user, indicating the format for adding shows is incorrect, and attaches the correct syntax format.
+Trackermon shows an error message to the user.

       Use case resumes at step 2.